edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 ![Example showing two teams, green and red, over brown background.
 The second image has a deuteranopia filter.]({{ media }}/teams_test2.png)

 The image has gone through a deuteranopia filter.
-If you have this problem, you will have a hard time playing this game.
+If you have this problem, you would have a hard time playing this game.
 Deuteranopia is one kind of colour blindness, there are more.
 But what is colour blindness?
 The [American Academy of Ophtamology](https://www.aao.org/eye-health/diseases/what-is-color-blindness) explains it in their website:

 > Color blindness occurs when you are unable to see colors in a normal way. [...]
 Color blindness can happen when one or more of the color cone cells are absent, not working, or detect a different color than normal.

 In our retina we have rods and cones.
 Rods detect light intensity and cones colour.
-We have three different types of cones, each one detects one colour: red, green and blue.
-It is not a coincidence that we use the RGB model.
+We have three different types of cones, each one detects one colour: red, green and blue (it is not a coincidence that we use the RGB model).
 Then, those colours merge in the [hue](https://en.wikipedia.org/wiki/Hue) we perceive.
 Deuteranopia, the problem simulated in the image, has to do with the green cones, they do not work properly.

 ![Image showing simulations of the different problems related to colour perception.]({{ media }}/color_blind_types.png)